The Old West Martello Tower is

 This began the cycle of disrepair.
 Gunnery soldiers used it for target practice from their Fort Zachary Taylor location.
 Adding to the damage, bricks from the Tower were harvested by Key West residents and soldiers.

-Before it was completely dismantled brick by brick, a cigar manufacturer purchased it.
+Before the old martello fort was completely dismantled brick by brick, a cigar manufacturer purchased it.
 He turned the Tower into a stable and living quarters for several families.

-In 1898, during the Spanish American War, the army again occupied the Fort to protect the beaches against invasion.
+In 1898, during the Spanish American War, the army again occupied the Fort to protect the beaches in Key West against invasion.
 During World War II, the Army returned and mounted an anti-aircraft battery at the Tower.

-After the war, the Fort was again abandoned and was eventually deeded to Monroe County.
+After the war, the old martello fort was again abandoned and was eventually deeded to Monroe County.
 Due to it's disrepair and lack of functionality, the facility was scheduled for demolition.

 The dedicated Key West Garden Club has worked hard to clear and restore the ruins.
-They have turned the old Fort into a popular lush, tropical setting that is considered to be one of the most relaxing places on the island.
+They have turned the old fort into a popular lush, tropical setting that is considered to be one of the most relaxing Key West gardens.

 The old West Martello Tower #1, like it's sister East Martello Tower #2, was a project that never fully developed.
 It suffered a long history of neglect but it's now found new purpose.

 In the process it has yielded up significant archaeological finds from beneath it's grounds, adding to it's historic importance and value.
-For more hours and additional information you can call 305-294-3210.
+For additional information and hours of operation at this wheelchair accessible Key West museum, call 305-294-3210.

 Comments!